Take the Scenic Detour 🛣

-12 Incredible Things to See in Metz, France
+12 Best Things to Do in Metz, France + Hidden Gems

 Flanked on three sides by the Moselle and Seille Rivers, Metz has always held a strategic location with natural barriers, food and water sources, and fertile soil.
 Inhabited since the stone age, it was eventually home to Celts who built a hill fort there, but in 52 BC when Julius Caesar conquered Gaul, the city became part of the vast Roman Empire under the name Divodorum Médiomatricorum.
 It thrived for hundreds of years as an important Roman city.